keboola/developers-docs/extend/generic-extractor/jobs/children.md

 ### Accessing Nested ID
 If the placeholder value is nested within the response object, you can use dot notation to access child properties of the response object.
-E.g., if the parent response with a list of users returns a response similar to this,
+For instance, if the parent response with a list of users returns a response similar to this:

 {% highlight json %}
 [